-“Pay off your student loans, car loan, and credit cards as quick as possible for a foundation to your financial future,” said Lyda.
+“Pay off your student loans, car loan and credit cards as quickly as possible for a foundation to your financial future,” said Lyda.

 If you make extra payments, you can get out of debt ahead of schedule.
 In some cases, it might also be wise to refinance your student loans if you can get a lower interest rate.
 Either way, once you’re debt-free, you can shift your focus to other financial priorities.

 “When you’re young and in your 20s, you have the power to build some serious wealth for your future,” said Lyda.
 “But it all starts with being debt-free.”

 Although paying off debt is a priority, it shouldn’t eat up all your spare money.
 It’s also important to put money into an emergency fund so you’re prepared for any unexpected expenses that come up.

-“If you don’t have a strong financial foundation in place, you need to start there,” advised Brad Ruttenberg, a certified financial planner and co-creator of The Money Twins.
+“If you don’t have a strong financial foundation in place, you need to start there,” advised Brad Ruttenberg, a certified financial planner based in Florida.
 “Among other things, that includes an emergency fund of three to six months of your monthly needs.”